 When you create or modify a recovery plan, test it before you try to use it for planned migration or for disaster recovery.
+Differences Between Testing and Running a Recovery Plan on page 182

 Testing a recovery plan has no lasting effects on either the protected site or the recovery site, but running a recovery plan has significant effects on both sites.